Roche/gitlab-configuration-as-code/docs/configuration/index.md

       terms: !include toc.md
       elasticsearch: !include config/elasticsearch.yml
     ```
+  It searches for relative paths in current working directory tree AND in directory tree where GitLab
+  configuration file is present.

 * `!env` to inject values of environment variables under certain key, e.g.
     ```yaml